Ayon-Bhowmick/CourtBot/README.md

 ## Sources

 - The data for the Supreme Court cases is scraped from [FindLaw](https://caselaw.findlaw.com/court/us-supreme-court) using Selenium.
 - The embeddings are calculated using [instructor-base](https://huggingface.co/hku-nlp/instructor-base) by the NLP Group of The University of Hong Kong.
-This is an implementation of T5 which was presented in [Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer](https://arxiv.org/abs/1910.10683) by Colin Raffel et al.
+This is an implementation of a Text-to-Text Transfer Transformer (T5) which was presented in [Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer](https://arxiv.org/abs/1910.10683) by Colin Raffel et al.
+- The vector database used is [Chroma](https://www.trychroma.com/).
+Chroma is a vector database which allows you to search for similar vectors.
+It is built on top of DuckDB and Apache Parquet.